MASPA: An efficient strategy for path planning with a tethered marsupial robotics system: Experimental Evaluation

 \item S2 (Balconies): This scenario involves a building with two balconies, each occupied by a person who needs help.
 The marsupial system must plan a path to reach both balconies sequentially.
 Additionally, there is a designated forbidden area around the building that the UGV must avoid, as illustrated in Figure \ref{fig:building}.
 This scenario is challenging because the UAV can access the target points only through a small gap in the balconies, as shown in Figure \ref{fig:building}~(c). \end{itemize}

-In the S1 and S2 scenarios, we use the \approach{} strategy with parameter values $p=16$ and $q=30$, selected based on the parameter study in Section~\ref{sec:parameter_study}.
+In both scenarios, we use the \approach{} strategy with parameter values $p=16$ and $q=30$, selected based on the parameter study in Section~\ref{sec:parameter_study}.
 For RRT*, we set the maximum resolution time parameter to 20 seconds.
 This duration was chosen because lower values of this parameter resulted in poor solutions and, in some cases, no solutions were found.

 In scenario S2, the goal is to compute a path for the marsupial robotics system to sequentially visit two targets, and we use the planners twice, consecutively and independently.
 First, we compute the optimal path from the starting point to the first target.
 After reaching it, we assume that the UAV returns to the UGV by retracing its collision-free aerial path.
 Finally, we plan a path from the UGV's current position to the second target.
 This scenario is particularly challenging because finding optimal solutions requires the UAV to navigate through the gaps beneath each balcony.
 In contrast, a suboptimal approach tends to take a longer route that flies directly to the target, passing above the balconies.